About heading data

 Multibeam

-Note: Heading data also effects the platform heading of Platform referenced scene display.
+Note: Heading data also affects the platform heading of Platform referenced scene display.

 See also